The

 Daniel Webster Shedden was born in Mooers on May 25, 1853.

-5. James August Moore
+James August

 James August Moore was born on August 17, 1821.
 It is interesting to note his birth date.
 If it is correct and not a typo, he would have been born nine years after his next younger sibling.